The Gourmet Restaurant & L'Abbaye

 These new dishes were an immediate hit with the restaurant’s regulars and heralded its future success.
 Diners were delighted to savour traditional sausages in brioche, served alongside gratin dauphinois, made with thinly sliced potatoes in a creamy sauce and seasoned to perfection.

-This gourmet restaurant to the north of Lyon welcomes diners every day from:
+This gourmet restaurant to the north of Lyon welcomes you from wednesday to sunday :

 Our à la carte & set menus